matt2ology/mgmt117-business-ethics-and-society/paper-01-project/team-bandi-unethical-crunch-of-employees.md

 Thesis statement:
 The most important lesson from Team Bondi's mismanagement is their unreasonable demand of developers.
 This is important because it creates a toxic work environment, imposes 80-hour weeks on their developers, and results in the production of an inferior quality product.

-The most important lesson from Team Bondi's mismanagement is their unreasonable demand of developers that exacerbate the unethical behaviors in their organization and conflicts with human nature.
-This is important because it creates a toxic work-anxiety environment, imposes 80 hour weeks on to their developers, and produce a product of inferior quality.
+Forecast statement:
+If game development studios continue to perpetuate unreasonable demands on developers, exacerbating unethical behaviors and conflicts with human nature, the industry will witness a perpetuation of toxic work environments, continued imposition of excessive work hours, and a continued decline in the quality of products.
+By examining these issues, we gain valuable insights into the importance of ethical leadership and employee well-being in the game development industry.